 Bankruptcy judge Burton Perlman found the company liable for $2.5 billion in claims arising from the sale of asbestos-containing products, higher than the $1.65 billion proposed by the company and some of its creditors.

 The EaglePicher Industries, Inc. Personal Injury Settlement Trust (EPI) began accepting claims on Aug.
 1, 1997.
-To cover the cost of the trust fund, EaglePicher provided $397 million in cash along with shares of stock, notes and ten-year debentures of the reorganized company.
+To cover trust fund costs, EaglePicher provided $397 million in cash plus shares of the reorganized company’s stock, notes and a type of bond known as a ten-year debenture.

-Asbestos was a primary additive in EaglePicher’s insulation, but it wasn’t the only product the company produced with asbestos.
+Asbestos was a primary additive in EaglePicher’s insulation, but the company manufactured other products with asbestos, too.

-A wide variety of workers may have come in contact with EaglePicher asbestos insulation throughout the course of their careers.
+People in many types of jobs may have come into contact with EaglePicher asbestos products throughout their careers.
 Individuals exposed to asbestos in the company’s products typically worked in the construction industry.